Notable Past Projects:

 Major-market Public Radio studio facility (KUHF, Houston, TX 2000): Michael & his associates worked with Logitek and KUHF's engineering staff to implement their vision of a world-class all-digital public radio facility, complete with extensive news and production areas, and a multi-track performance studio.

-FM Transmitter Sites:
+FM Transmitter Sites, new:

 Multi-FM transmitter site (Senior Road Project (KLOL & KSRR), Houston, TX, 1982): Michael Patton was honored to be chosen to build-out two of the nine transmitter rooms, both with complex RF "plumbing" setups, at the Senior Road facility in Missouri City, TX.

 Island-wide chain of FM transmitter sites (KLAS, Mandeville, Jamaica, W.I., 1991-2): MP&A worked with CCA and the KLAS engineers to implement a chain of FM transmitter sites, both high and low-power, which covered the major population centers on that island.
 As part of this project, Michael custom-wound baluns and phasing harnesses to use consumer receive-only (at least normally) FM antennas to transmit the output of a 20 Watt FM exciter.
 With this "rig", KLAS was able to cover the city of Kingston, Jamaica (pop 700,000) with an acceptable signal for many months until its permanent 700 Watt facility could be constructed atop a nearby mountain.
-It's amazing what 4000 feet of HAAT can accomplish!
+It's amazing what 4000 feet of HAAT can accomplish, even with flea power!

 New FM Transmitter Site (KTBT, New Iberia, LA, 1998): MP&A got a chance here to build a first-class FM site from the ground up and close to home for a change, working with the tower crew and building contractor to ensure that no shortcuts were taken.
 Due to its isolated location in the Atchafalaya Basin, the site was built to be highly-reliable and survivable, with an aux transmitter, antenna, and generator.

-AM DA Transmitter Site Rebuilds and Upgrades:
+AM Transmitter Site Rebuilds and Upgrades:

 10 KW DA site rebuild/DA tuneup (KXKW, Lafayette, LA, 1988): Michael oversaw the complete rebuild of this six-tower DA facility as one of the last AM DAs to convert to remote control operation.
 As part of the project, he wrote custom software to help model the DA's performance and streamline the tuneup process.
 Many thanks to Ron Rackley for his many hours of patient telephone support.

-50 KW AM DA site rebuld/DA tuneup (WMAC, Macon, GA, 2006): We designed a new phasor and ATUs, then assembled and installed the ATUs, installed the LBA-built phasor, and completely rebuilt the transmitter's installation and control systems, to complete this wholesale rebuild of a classic AM site.
+50 KW AM DA site rebuild/DA tuneup (WMAC, Macon, GA, 2006): We designed a new phasor and ATUs, then assembled and installed the ATUs, installed the LBA-built phasor, and completely rebuilt the transmitter's installation and control systems, to complete this wholesale rebuild of a classic AM site.

 25 KW AM DA upgrade/DA tuneup (KRVA, Dallas, TX, 2007): MP&A modified KRVA's existing phasor and tuning units, then tuned and proofed the array, to complete this upgrade from 5 KW to 25 KW.